john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

 * [Guidebook](http://www.nethack.org/v360/Guidebook.html)
 * [iNetHack2 on iOS](https://itunes.apple.com/us/app/inethack2/id962114968?mt=8) - My favorite roguelike for iOS.

-<sup>1</sup>What roguelike do you like best?
-Convince me to try your favorite in the comments below.
+<sup>1</sup>What is your favorite roguelike?
+Convince me to try it in the comments below.

 ### Rogue